 And overstaying your welcome in one job is exactly what can cause you to suffer from a stagnant salary.
 That’s why recruiters advise that you change jobs at least once every three years.

-While inflation isn’t as high as it was 5 or 10 years ago, job growth has also slowed.
 So monitor your own wage trajectory, and if you realise your salary isn’t able to at least keep pace with inflation, it’s time to leave.
+And perhaps, this newfound information can be your bargaining chip when you do ask for a raise.

 Businesses are having a tougher time

-Inflation will only intensify the cost-related pressures felt by businesses and raise their bottom line, which is bad news considering many have already complained about plunging sales.
+Inflation will only intensify the cost-related pressures felt by businesses and raise their bottom line, which is bad news considering the businesses still standing have not fully recovered from the losses felt by the pandemic.

 Inflation has an impact on your financial decisions